 Rooms: They’re chic, minimal, surprisingly large — and starting to look a bit dated.
 The standard room we saw, plenty big for two people, was a stark, spotless white envelope with a black metal-frame queen-size bed garbed in white sheets and perched on legs, so you could see beneath.
 The aubergine leather headboard matched the leather bolster running the width of the bed.
 We liked the upholstered chair/bench and little table in front of the window, overlooking a cityscape and shielded by white floor-to-ceiling curtains.
 Besides a closet big enough to hold the fruits of a Manhattan shopping spree, a second closet contained the minibar and “romance accessories,” as the assorted condoms and whatnot were described to us, and an LG flat-panel TV hung on the wall.

 The large stone and white bathroom sported a glassed-in stall shower (tub/shower combos are also available), a contemporary rectangular pedestal sink that would look comfortable in a Japanese aparto and Molton Brown toiletries.

 Food and drink: Koi, a stylish, pricey Japanese restaurant feels Downtown and serves lunch and dinner in a cavernous, glamorous lair punctuated by dark wood walls and a sleek openwork white ceramic ceiling.
 There’s almost no upholstery, and the room shrieks (on out first visit, a friend insisted we leave before being seated because she couldn’t stand the din).
 We returned another day without her — the noise, slightly tuned down, didn’t bother the heartier friend we recruited — and tucked into a lunch of tofu with vegetables in a ginger sauce (delicious) and iced tea (weak).
 Unlike the hotel, where the staff seems eager to please, service in the restaurant was cool and indifferent.

-Amenities: You need to show your key to a porter to use the elevator to get upstairs (most of the time).
-The fitness center is clean and well equipped with cardio machines and free weights.
+Amenities: The fitness center is clean and well equipped with cardio machines and free weights.
 Screening room in the basement (alas, it’s only open for private screenings).